GATA3

 GATA3 is a transcription factor that in humans is encoded by the GATA3 gene.
 Studies in animal models and humans indicate that it controls the expression of a wide range of biologically and clinically important genes.

+The GATA3 transcription factor is critical for the embryonic development of various tissues as well as for inflammatory and humoral immune responses and the proper functioning of the endothelium of blood vessels.